Interior Design Trends: Spice up Your Home Decor for Fall

 Accent with bright and bold colors

 If your home is already designed using primarily neutral colors, add shades that pop to add personality and pizazz.
-Update pillows, linens, draperies, and rugs with bold and bright hues – which are popular in in-home fashion this fall.
+Update pillows, linens, draperies, and rugs with bold and bright hues, a very popular in-home fashion trend this autumn.

-Those items can be quickly updated and, therefore, more trend-centric.
-Sprinkled accents can add energy to the space but still keep its sophisticated appeal.
-This is the perfect opportunity to update your bedroom, living room, kitchen, or flex spaces without compromising time and money for a complete redesign.
+Sprinkled accents can add energy to the space while maintaining its sophisticated appeal.
+This is the perfect opportunity to update your bedroom, living room, kitchen, or flex spaces without compromising the time and money for a complete redesign.

 Incorporate mixed metals

 Mixed metals have emerged as a way to bring dimension to a home’s color palette.
-Achieve this look by selecting lighting fixtures and accessories with dual tone finish options or similar metal tones such as brushed nickel, brushed bronze, and antique nickel.
+To achieve this look, select lighting fixtures and accessories with dual-tone finish options or similar metal tones such as brushed nickel, brushed bronze, and antique nickel.

 Many of Progress Lighting’s newest lighting offerings showcase dual finishes or mixed metal accents that can boost the design and add to your natural color scheme.

-Enhancing neutral room settings with bold color accents and mixed metals are fun ways to refresh any favorite space – and a perfect project for the upcoming fall season.
+Enhancing neutral room settings with bold color accents and mixed metals is a fun way to refresh any favorite space and a perfect project for the upcoming fall season.

 Structural Elements